FRRouting/frr/doc/user/ospf_fundamentals.rst

-  The ID of the LSA, which is typically derived in some way from the information the LSA describes, e.g. a Router LSA uses the Router ID as the LSA ID, a Network LSA will have the IP address of the @acronym{DR}
-  as its LSA ID@.
+  The ID of the LSA, which is typically derived in some way from the information the LSA describes, e.g. a Router LSA uses the Router ID as the LSA ID, a Network LSA will have the IP address of the :abbr:`DR` as its LSA ID@.

-  The combination of the Type, ID and Advertising Router ID must uniquely identify the @acronym{LSA}@.
+  The combination of the Type, ID and Advertising Router ID must uniquely identify the :abbr:`LSA`@.
 There can however be multiple instances of an LSA with the same Type, LSA ID and Advertising Router ID, see :ref:`OSPF_LSA_sequence_number,,LSA_Sequence_Number`.

 * Age

-  A number to allow stale @acronym{LSA}s to, eventually, be purged by routers from their @acronym{LSDB}s.
+  A number to allow stale :abbr:`LSA`s to, eventually, be purged by routers from their :abbr:`LSDB`s.

   The value nominally is one of seconds.
 An age of 3600, i.e. 1 hour, is called the :term:`MaxAge`.
 MaxAge LSAs are ignored in routing